huggingface/diffusers/docs/source/en/training/distributed_inference.md

 > [!WARNING]
 > This feature is experimental and its APIs might change in the future.

-With Accelerate, you can use the `device_map` to determine how to distribute the model-level components of a pipeline across multiple devices.
+With Accelerate, you can use the `device_map` to determine how to distribute the models of a pipeline across multiple devices.
 This is useful in situations where you have more than one GPU.

 For example, if you have two 8GB GPUs, then using [`~DiffusionPipeline.enable_model_cpu_offload`] may not work so well because:

 * it only works on a single GPU
 * a single model might not fit on a single GPU ([`~DiffusionPipeline.enable_sequential_cpu_offload`] might work but it will be extremely slow and it is also limited to a single GPU)

-To make use of both GPUs, you can use the "balanced" device placement strategy which evenly splits the model across all available GPUs.
+To make use of both GPUs, you can use the "balanced" device placement strategy which splits the models across all available GPUs.

-> [TIP]
+> [!TIP]
 > Only the "balanced" strategy is supported at the moment, and we plan to support additional mapping strategies in the future.

 ```diff